 society.
 And you are left with the job of figuring out which of those beliefs

 are good and true, and which are stupid and crazy.

 from your peer group, which will always try to make you conform to their

 beliefs, standards, and behavior, even if your friends are not even really

 aware of the fact that they are doing it.

 are constant, on-going processes.
 Even while you are trying to deprogram

 and clear your mind, television commercials will be trying to program you

 into believing that you really should buy their product; you will be so happy

-if you do, and you'll be beautiful and get laid too.
+if you do, and you'll be beautiful and and smell good and get laid too.
 And the politicians

 will always be trying to make you believe that they are wise and right about